 The Wedding Art was born out of sheer passion and continues to be a cradle of artistry and innovation.
-In the world of Pinterest-inspired shaadis, Wedding Art promises a breath of fresh air.
+In the world of Pinterest-inspired shaadis, Wedding Art promises you a breath of fresh air

 Meher Sarid is the Chief Happiness Officer at The Wedding Art.

-Whether a resplendent ballroom embellished with blush roses, gold vases, and crystal candlesticks or a verdant garden with tree swings and flower bridges or a white sand beach with giant votive candles and flowing canopies, celebrated wedding stylist and design expert, has them all in her repertoire of designs.
-Adding fun, spark, and sparkle to the process of holy matrimony, she brings fairytale weddings to life.
+Whether a resplendent ballroom embellished with blush roses, gold vases and crystal candlesticks or a verdant garden with tree swings and flower bridges or a white sand beach with giant votive candles and flowing canopies, celebrated wedding stylist and design expert Meher Sarid has them all in her repertoire of designs.
+Adding fun, spark, and sparkle to the process of holy matrimony, she brings fairy-tale weddings to life.

-Starting in 1994 when the concept of wedding planning was unknown and people used only strings of flowers for decoration, Meher has planned hundreds of memorable weddings, creating unforgettable events for the couple, families, and guests.
+Starting in 1994 when the concept of wedding planning was unknown and people used only strings of flowers for decoration, Meher has planned hundreds of memorable weddings, creating unforgettable events for couples, families and guests.
 She introduced various new ideas like western cut flowers and different types of lighting to the then-nascent industry.
 She was the first wedding planner to start the trend of international destination weddings, way back in 1998.

-Meher’s commitment to clients is to deliver themes that are original and not inspired by something that has been done by someone else.
-Armed with an artistic mind and bags full of creative and innovative ideas, she always delivers more than what is promised.
+Meher’s commitment to clients is to deliver original themes that are not copied from or inspired by something done by someone else.
+Armed with an artistic mind and bags full of creative and innovative ideas, she always delivers more she promises.

 Meher is a wizard at crisis management and can be relied on to ensure that every event goes off without a hitch.
-She brings along relentless enthusiasm for life, a sense of humor, and laughter, making the humongous task of planning a wedding easier for all concerned.
-Her knowledge, professionalism, and positive attitude make her a favorite with clients and crew.
+She brings along relentless enthusiasm for life, a sense of humor and camaraderie, making the humongous task of planning a wedding easier for all concerned.
+Her knowledge, professionalism and positive attitude make her a favorite with clients and crew.